Workflow

 • output.forkSense.

-We can load the bed files directly into IGV to see where origins, forks, and terminiations were called in the genome.
+We can load detect_output.bam as well as the above bed files files directly into IGV to see where origins, forks, analogue tracks, and terminiations were called in the genome.

 Barcoding